rstadler6/ngx-object-diagram/README.md

 ## Features

-- customize Color, Font-Family and Sizes via css-variables
+- customize color, font-family and sizes via css-variables
 - Entities can be dragged
 - Support for simple entities as well as overrides for more complex objects

+# Status

+This Project is heavy work in progress and it is likely to change and or break.
+You are welcome to send Pullrequests for improvements or new features.